What’s the Best Cardamom Substitute? Here are 7 Close Seconds for When You’re in a Pinch

 2. Nutmeg

 If you don’t have cinnamon, nutmeg is the next best stand-alone cardamom substitute.
 It’s warm and slightly sweet, with a hint of nutty, woody flavor.
-While it’s not an exact match to cardamom, it embodies the sweet and warming qualities which can help you achieve a similar flavor in sweet and savory recipes.
+While it’s not an exact match to cardamom, it embodies the sweet and warming qualities that can help you achieve a similar flavor in sweet and savory recipes.

 How to substitute: One teaspoon of ground cardamom = one teaspoon of ground nutmeg.